ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 1. Create an account with reddit.
 2. Go to this link: https://www.reddit.com/prefs/apps and create an app.
 Save the “personal use script” (14 characters long) and the “secret” (27 characters long).
 3. Create a file called '''praw.ini''' and paste the following code in it, inputting your own information.
 This file should be placed into your working directory.
-4. Modify the name of the subreddit and the dates you want to scrape posts from on the file '''reddit_scraper.py'''.
+4. Modify the below options in '''reddit_scraper.py'''.
 Then run this file to scrape and push into the database.

 ```
 [DEFAULT]